Signs of Good Rehab Programs and Detox Centers

 Here are 10 factors relating to the rehabilitation process that you may want to consider or further research before committing to a treatment program.

 As with any health concern, you’ll want therapy and treatment services to be administered by appropriately trained individuals.
 Studies have found that clinicians with higher education and/or national certifications are more likely to adopt evidence-based practices.1

 Rehab facilities typically display the credentials of their staff, so it shouldn’t be difficult to check whether the therapists possess relevant certifications.
-While therapists who have experience with addiction themselves can offer a special connection and insight, the proper certifications may be more consistent indicators of a therapist’s expertise.
+While therapists who have experience with addiction themselves may offer a special connection and inherent recovery wisdom, the proper certifications may be more consistent indicators of a therapist’s expertise.

 2. Program Accreditation